 Girl Scout Silver Award

-Have you ever looked around your neighborhood or school and wondered how you could make a change for the better?
-Going for the Girl Scout Silver Award—the highest award a Girl Scout Cadette can earn—gives you the chance to show that you are a leader who is organized, determined, and dedicated to improving your community.
+The Girl Scout Silver Award is the highest award a Girl Scout Cadette can earn.
+It is indicative of your commitment to the Girl Scout movement and to your community.
+Earning the Silver gives you the chance to show that you are a leader who is organized, determined, and dedicated to improving your community.

 Fulfilling the requirements for the Girl Scout Silver Award starts with completing one Girl Scout Cadette journey.
 Each journey you complete gives you the skills you need to plan and implement your Take Action project.